 Example: FS029, FS039, FS129

+Destination RDS Report Column Name

+Variables that are capitalized in the table (e.g. “AGE”) should be capitalized in the Checklist.

 How to get the CEDS Element Data Model ID

 The CEDS Element Data Model ID is one of three columns in the ETL Checklists needed for using the CEDS Align mapping tool.
 The columns (CEDS Element Data Model ID, Definitions Response ID, Option Set Response ID) need to be populated correctly to be uploaded into CEDS.